ankitg28/ankitg28-BrainyBytes_Storytelling_for_Smart_Learning/README.md

   </strong>
 </p>
 <p align="center" style="font-size: 20px;">
-  <br>BrainBytes is an educational chatbot designed to help students understand complex concepts and definitions through short, memorable stories.
+  <br>BrainBytes is an educational chatbot to help students understand complex concepts and definitions through short, memorable stories
 </p>

 ## Objective

-To understand the process of integrating LLMs with user interfaces and create a helpful educational tool for students.
+To understand the process of integrating LLMs with user interfaces and create a helpful educational tool for students

 ## About the App

-StoryBot is built using the following technologies:
+BrainBytes is built using the following technologies:
 - **Streamlit**: For the interactive user interface
 - **LangChain**: For managing conversational flows and prompts
 - **OpenAI**: GPT-3.5-turbo model for natural language processing and response generation

-This combination ensures that StoryBot is capable of understanding and processing natural language queries to provide educational content in an engaging manner.

 ## Domain Selection